 BalletX put down even deeper roots in the spring of 2018 with the opening of our first-ever home – a beautiful, 5,000 square foot studio and administrative headquarters named the Center for World Premiere Choreography.
 Situated at 1923 Washington Avenue, between Philadelphia’s Graduate Hospital and Point Breeze neighborhoods, the center was designed by local firm ISA, and recently earned an impressive AIA Merit Award for Interiors.

 At BalletX’s Center, we are finding new ways to expand the vocabulary of classical dance for more audiences than ever before.
 In 2018 we launched evening and weekend community dance classes, in which people of all ages, experience levels, and backgrounds can learn ballet, contemporary, hip hop and more alongside company members and professional teaching artists.
 Just like our performances, BalletX classes aim to challenge the boundaries of classical ballet and other dance forms by encouraging formal experimentation while preserving the rigors of technique, all in a safe, nurturing, and inclusive space dedicated to fitness, well-being, and lifelong learning.

-BalletX’s distinctive contribution to the American dance community has been recognized and supported in recent years by generous grants from the William Penn Foundation, Shubert Foundation, The Jerome Robbins New Essential Works (NEW) Program, John S. and James L. Knight Foundation, Engaging Dance Audiences (a program of Dance/USA), Barra Foundation, Stockton Rush Bartol Foundation, Dolfinger-McMahon Foundation, Pennsylvania Council on the Arts, Philadelphia Cultural Fund, National Endowment for the Arts, and PECO, among others.
+BalletX’s distinctive contribution to the American dance community has been recognized and supported in recent years by generous grants from the William Penn Foundation, Wyncote Foundation, Shubert Foundation.
+The Jerome Robbins New Essential Works (NEW) Program, John S. and James L. Knight Foundation, Dolfinger-McMahon Foundation, Pennsylvania Council on the Arts, Philadelphia Cultural Fund, National Endowment for the Arts, and PECO, among many others.